In a Fog: An In-Depth Look at Teen Vaping

 “Honestly, [I started vaping] just to try it and after a while, I would try to learn tricks ‘cause they looked cool.
 But then I realized it was probably bad for me.”

-Harel, whose name has been changed in this article to protect her anonymity, is a sophomore at Livermore High School and has not vaped in nearly five months.
+Harel, whose name has been changed to protect her anonymity along with those of all the other students quoted in this article, is a sophomore at Livermore High School and has not vaped in nearly five months.
 This is, in part, due to the help of her mom.
 Once Harel’s mom found out that her daughter was vaping, she was mad, but eventually helped Harel to stop.

 “I feel like [since stopping vaping] I’ve changed, ‘cause I never understood why it was hard for people who had addictions to stop,” explained Harel.
 “Now I kinda have some understanding.”